chrisomatic/censorman/README.md

 # Censorman

-Detect features in images and video, and write them back with some transformations on those regions!

-That's the power of Censor Man!
+Command-line tool to censor faces in images and videos!

 ```
       "All in a day's work!"